defilogist/defilogist/README.md

 - 👋 Hi, I’m @defilogist
 - 👀 I’m interested in NFTs and cryptocurrencies
 - 🌱 I’m currently learning Next.js and Solana smart contracts
-- 💞️ I’m looking to collaborate on Open Source NFT projets
+- 💞️ I’m looking to collaborate on Open Source NFT projects

 <!---
 defilogist/defilogist is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.